Business valuation for the purposes of division on net family property

 The above example is, obviously, a simple one.
 They key is that the principle holds true if the division of assets is to include cash, RRSPs, real estate, GICs and business interests.
 Tax factors must also be considered.
 For instance, rolling over RRSPs to a spouse is not the same as giving them cash since there are future tax implications for the spouse that receives RRSPs that must be factored into the equalization.
 The timing of taxes must also be considered (if taxes accrue immediately or if they are expected to accrue many years down the road is important to know).

 One of the most complicated interests to value is a privately-held business.
 A business is usually not simply worth the value of its tangible assets.
 There is also goodwill and other intangible assets that must be considered.
-Determining the value of a privately held business requires the use of a professional – again, a Chartered Business Valuator.
-Many times a business is the largest asset that must be equalized between divorcing spouses and it is not unusual for both sides to hire their own business valuator.
+Determining the value of a privately held business requires the use of a professional – a Chartered Business Valuator (CBV).
+Many times a business is the largest asset that must be equalized between divorcing spouses and it is not unusual for both sides to hire their own CBV.

 Income assessment for child support and/or spousal support

 Divorcing couples must also contend with support payments.
 In Ontario, there are two types of support that can be paid: child support and spousal support.
-If a spouse is an employee at a company and receives income on a T4 then the income assessment is relatively straightforward.
+If a spouse is an employee at a company and receives income that is recorded on a T4 slip then the income assessment is relatively straightforward.
 However, if the spouse is self-employed or is a business owner then they may need an income assessment to determine their true income to be used for support purposes.
 An income assessment is also done by a Chartered Business Valuator.
 The statute that governs the determination of income for child support is the Federal Child Support Guidelines (FCSG).
+The advisory guidelines for spousal support are known as the Spousal Support Advisory Guidelines (SSAG).

 Determination of income for support purposes is more difficult for business owners

 If you are a business owner who owns a company then there are many different ways to reduce your reported income for income tax purposes.
 The FCSG considers this and has a set of rules to normalize your income for support.
 For instance, if you own a company you could theoretically income split with another person.
-You might also put personal expenses through your business and receive a tax write-off benefit from this.
-You might possibly under-report your revenue.
+You might also put personal expenses through your business and receive a tax write-off benefit from doing this.
+You might possibly under-report your revenue or divert income to another legal entity that is not acting at arms-length.
 You might also decide to hold off on declaring a dividend for tax or other reasons.
-Sometimes, a forensic accounting review of the business is required to find any hidden money.
+Sometimes, a forensic accounting review of the business is required to find any unreported revenues and expenses

-Once the normalizations to corporate income are completed, then a decision must be made as to the amount of corporate income that should be attributed to the spouse for support purposes.
-The FCSG states that some, none or all company income can be attributed to a paying spouse for their income for support purposes.
-If there is a valid argument that corporate corporate income should not be attributed to you, but remain in the company, then a court may possibly consider this.
-For instance, if you owned a company that earned $500,000 in pre-tax profit, but the company had banking covenants in place or legitimate capital investment needs or needed money to fuel growth, then there may be a case for not attributing the corporate income.
+Once the normalizations to corporate income are completed, then a decision must be made as to the amount of corporate income that should (or could) be attributed to the spouse for support purposes.
+The FCSG states that some, none or all of the company income can be attributed to a paying spouse for their income for support purposes.
+If there is a valid reason that corporate corporate income should not be attributed to you, but should remain in the company, then a court may possibly consider this.
+For instance, if you owned a company that earned $500,000 in pre-tax profit, but the company had banking covenants in place or legitimate capital investment needs or needed money to fuel growth, then there may be a case for not attributing the full corporate income.

-In summary, the key is that if you are a divorcing business owner then you may likely require an independent business valuation from a CBV to value your business.
-You may also require a CBV to produce an income assessment report, to determine your income to child and/or spousal support.
+In summary, the key is that if you are a divorcing business owner then you may very likely require an independent business valuation from a CBV to value your company.
+You may also require a CBV to produce an income assessment report, to determine your income for child support and/or spousal support.

 Divorce and Separation - Ontario Ministry of the Attorney General